mstksg/inCode/copy/entries/trie.md

 Now that we've familiarized ourselves with a simple tangible example, we're now free to dive deep.
 Achieving hylomorphism helps us see past the recursive data type and directly into the underlying structure of what's going on.
+And out of it, we got a pretty helpful meme trie we can show off to our friends.

 In the next parts of the series, we'll find out what other viewpoints *recursion-schemes* has to offer for us!